flancia-coop/doc.anagora.org/social-coop-oc.md

 Cai: Some other Loomio option to get comments?

-M: Given it's been a month since anyone commented, we could pull
+M: Given it's been a month since anyone commented, we could pull out comments instead of replying inline.
+Happy to help, don't want to take the lead.

+L: Somewhat makes sense that this could be attached to agreed-on 2026 meeting.

+Bonfire:
+- TWG and CWG have been having conversations about Bonfire, where should

+#####

 ## 2026-03-12 1500 UTC
 Attendees: Caitlin, Prestn (PJ), Ammar